 - Save the settings

-Per-Chat Channels
+Per-Chat Channels (Default)

-One of the key features of the Slack integration is per-chat channels.
-When a visitor starts a conversation, Social Intents automatically creates a new Slack channel dedicated to that single chat session.
+By default, when a visitor starts a conversation, Social Intents automatically creates a new Slack channel dedicated to that single chat session.
 The channel name is based on the visitor's name (truncated to 21 characters if necessary).

 This provides several benefits: